JinnZ2/The-Curriculum-of-Everything-/Framework/CogniSpeak-CognitiveLanguage.md

 - “Show me how this applies to…”
 - “Help me see the bigger pattern across…”

+🔎 Investigator Mode – “I’m solving a mystery about…”
 -----

 ## 🎯 Assessment and Growth